Scottish-Tech-Army/soundscape-backend/docs/architecture.md

 2. There is an offline maps download component that again runs in Cloudflare, orchestrated from Azure.

-3. There is a search component.
-This is not contained in this repository at all, and is not shown in the architecture diagram.
+3. There is a search component, using photon server.
+This is covered in the [last section on photon](#photon-server-architecture), as it is logically distinct from the rest of the Android components, and is not shown in the architecture diagram.

 ![Android Architecture Diagram](android.svg)